zhangmingkai4315/rootdns/README.md

-## LocalRoot
+## RootDNS

-LocalRoot is a lite dns server implemented rfc7706.
+RootDNS is a lite dns server implemented rfc7706.
-Internally, data synchronization is achieved through polling.
-Currently, two polling methods are supported: http and axfr.

 ### 1. System Diagram

-System diagram as below. you can set custom url or dns server for polling data.
-When data read, it will auto save to local storage.
+System diagram as below.
+You can set custom url or dns server for polling data.
+When data ready, it will auto save to local storage.
-So the server will still working even the upstream is down.
-If you have a local zone file, even without internet connection, the server will still provide dns response as a root server.
+The server will still work even the upstream is down in some time.
+If you have a local root zone file, even without internet connection, the server will still provide dns response as a root server.

+Internally, data synchronization using http protocol or DNS AXFR protocol.

 ![](./images/main.jpg)

-### 2. Server Install
+### 2. Install

 - Download the release version for different platform.
 - Using Go tools. ```go get github.com/zhangmingkai4315/rootdns```
 - Clone this repo to your computer and compile yourself.

-### 3. Cli Argument
+### 3. Cli Arguments

-All the arguments list below.All arguments has default value, so you can start the sever without set any argument.
+All arguments has default value, so you can start the sever without set any argument.
 ```shell
   -debug
         enable debug level log output